seamuslowry/hundred-and-ten/README.md

 Once a game has begun, players can no longer join or leave the game.

+## Determining the State of a Game

+### `HundredAndTen.status`

+The status of the game can be one of the following values

+- `GameStatus.WAITING_FOR_PLAYERS`: The game has not yet begun.
+Players may still join or leave.
+- `RoundStatus.BIDDING`: Players are bidding in the current round.
+- `RoundStatus.COMPLETED_NO_BIDDERS`: The current round is complete, but no player sumbitted a bid.
+This should be a transitionary state.
+Any game that reaches this state should immediately begin a new round and enter `RoundStatus.BIDDING`.
+- `RoundStatus.TRUMP_SELECTION`: The bidder in the current round is selecting their trump value.
+- `RoundStatus.DISCARD`: Players in the current round are discarding from their hard to refill.
+- `RoundStatus.COMPLETED`: The current round is complete with tricks won by the players.
+This should also be a transitionary state.
+Any game that reaches this state should either begin a new round and enter `RoundStatus.BIDDING` or determine a winner and enter `GameStatus.WON`
+- `GameStatus.WON`: The game is complete and a winner has been determined.
+No further actions are allowed.

 ## Playing a Game

 Once a game has begun, the `HundredAndTen` instance should only be interacted with through the `act` method.
 In this manner, players can bid, unpass, select trump, discard cards, or play a card.